arskom/spyne/README.rst

     pyhon setup.py test

-The test script first installs every single library that Spyne integrates with, so be ready to do some fiddling with your distro's package manager (or have a fully functional python development environment ready).
+The test script first installs every single library that Spyne integrates with, in the current directory, so be ready to do some fiddling with your distro's package manager in case you don't want this, or have a fully functional python development environment ready so that packages like lxml can compile.

 Finally if you want to make any changes to the Spyne code, just use ::